-Which Source of Fleet Data is Right for Your Business?
+Which Source of Fleet or Trucking Data is Right for You?

-Here, we’ll share how to choose the right data to find the right fleets for your business.
+Here, we share how to match data with your needs.
+At the end of this, you will know how to find enough of the right fleets to grow your business.

 This article is a bit epic, so jump around if you want:

-Building a profitable prospecting database requires knowing the fleet data sources, and evaluating which sources are right for you.
+When you sell to fleets, building a profitable prospecting database requires knowing the pros and cons of different fleet data sources, and knowing which sources are right for you.
+And most important:

 You want to ensure your data contains most if not all of the targetable prospects in your total addressable market.

 We advocate for a strategic approach to data.
-A scattershot approach to building a prospecting database will result in missing your intended market significantly, leaving many potential opportunities untouched.
-This frustrates sales teams as they are flying blind.
-They are likely calling on many fleets that don’t fit your best customer.
+Build a prospecting database, not just prospecting lists.
+A scattershot list approach to prospecting data can result in missing your intended market, leaving many potential opportunities untouched.
+This frustrates sales teams as they fly blind.
+They may call on many fleets that don’t fit your best customer.
 Marketing campaigns may under-perform due to loose targeting.
-You are likely wrestling with a lot of duplication in areas of too much data.
-While ironically at the same time, insufficient data leaves big holes in knowledge about your market.
+You might wrestle with a lot of duplicate data.
+And also, insufficient data leaves big holes in knowledge about your market.
 It’s possible that you don’t know how big these holes are.
+Our customers are often surprised when we show significant numbers of fleets that they didn’t know exist.

 When you use strategy for fleet data acquisition, you can avoid or solve these issues.